Common Questions:

 Gallivant has four sleeping areas.
 There are two private double berths with a door located fore and aft, and two settees in the salon area that both convert into single berths.
 You can see them on the Our Fleet page.

 The captain will sleep in one of the two settees in the salon area so he can get up to check the boat at night without disturbing anyone.
 Students are assigned to the other three sleeping areas.
-Couples are given priority to berth assignments.
+Couples are given priority in berth assignments.
 If one student is a woman, then she would typically be assigned a private berth unless there are already couples assigned to the double berths.
-In this case we have a curtain that can be put up between the two settees to ensure privacy.
+In this case, we have a curtain that can be put up between the two settees to ensure privacy.

 What will be included in terms of meals and beverages on board?

-All on board food and beverages for lunches and breakfasts are included with the following exceptions:
+All on-board food and beverages for lunches and breakfasts are included with the following exceptions:

 Do I get my money back if I must cancel a class?
 Do students get their money back if the school must cancel a class?